arnoldblake/godot-3d-multiplayer-template/docs/inventory.md

 The system initializes as follows:

-1. **GlobalInventory** creates a bag slot for containers
+1. **GlobalInventory** creates 4 bag slots for holding container items (bags)
-2. A backpack (Item_Template) is assigned to the bag slot with 8 container slots
+2. A backpack (Item_Template) is assigned to the first available bag slot with 8 container slots
+3. For each container slot in the bag, the system creates item slots in the `item_slots` array
-3. A health potion (Item_Template) is created and added to the items array
+4. A health potion (Item_Template) is created and assigned to the first available item slot
-4. **InventoryGUI** responds to updates by creating visual bag and slot elements
+5. **InventoryGUI** responds to `bags_updated` signal by creating visual bag and slot elements
-5. Item icons are displayed in the appropriate TextureRect components
+6. **InventoryGUI** responds to `items_updated` signal by updating item icons in the TextureRect components

 This architecture supports future expansion to action bars, quest item containers, and other specialized inventory systems by reusing the same slot-based foundation.